onRubik/webglearth2-offline/README.md

 B) or start in the directory with the code a simple web server with the command:

+- For Python2
 $ python -m SimpleHTTPServer

+- For Python3 (windows)
+> python -m http.server

 then you can (even without connection to Internet) open the globe at: